 There are so many aspects of “school” where students have not been given the opportunity to be active participants in their learning.
 Some students, especially those that are concerned about extrinsic factors like grades, may not feel comfortable expressing their own opinions.
 In all the levels, they may or not be using technology.
 Providing opportunities for student voice encourages them to actively participate in learning, to own and drive their learning, and eventually to discover their purpose for learning.

 Thank You to Sylvia Duckworth @sylviaduckworth (http://sylviaduckworth.com) for designing the graphics for the Spectrum of Voice.
 I welcome you to use and share the Spectrum of Voice.
+You can download the graphic by right-clicking on the image (Control-click on a Mac).
 If you have questions, you can contact me at firstname.lastname@example.org.

 - Bray, B. UDL and the Why of Learning.
 Rethinking Learning.
 October 23, 2017.